Playing Tennis Safely: Facility and Programming Recommendations

 - Encourage players to use their racquet/foot to push balls back and/or hit them to their opponent to avoid using hands and touching the balls.

-- Practice caution with the tennis balls and avoid letting the participants touch them.
+- Practice caution with the tennis balls.
 Although there is no specific evidence that tennis balls can spread COVID-19, we know that contamination by respiratory droplets from an infected person can potentially survive on hard surfaces up to three days.

 - Replace all balls if someone suspected to have COVID-19 comes in contact with them.

 - Consider spraying tennis balls briefly with a disinfectant spray (e.g., Lysol or Clorox) at the conclusion of play.
 Using new balls on a very regular basis is highly encouraged.